ymherklotz/vericert/README.md

 - Arithmetic expressions from the paper are named `expression` in the formalisation.
-- Predicate expressions are name `pred_expression` in the formalisation.
+- Predicate expressions are named `pred_expression` in the formalisation.
 - Value summaries are named `predicated` in the formalisation.
 - Finally, symbolic states are named `forest` in the formalisation.
 Note that contents of memory and registers are merged into one map.